TRPC4: Function

 TrpC4 is a member of the transient receptor potential cation channels.
 This protein forms a non-selective calcium-permeable cation channel that is activated by Gαi-coupled receptors, Gαq-coupled receptors and tyrosine kinases, and plays a role in multiple processes including endothelial permeability, vasodilation, neurotransmitter release and cell proliferation.

 Tissue distribution

 The nonselective cation channel TrpC4 has been shown to be present in high abundance in the cortico-limbic regions of the brain.
 In addition, TRPC4 mRNA is present in midbrain dopaminergic neurons in the ventral tegmental area and the substantia nigra.

 Roles

 Deletion of the trpc4 gene decreases levels of sociability in a social exploration task.
 These results suggest that TRPC4 may play a role in regulating social anxiety in a number of different disorders.
 However deletion of the trpc4 gene had no impact on basic or complex strategic learning.
-Given that the trpc4 gene is expressed in a select population of midbrain dopamine neurons it has been proposed that is may have an important role in dopamine related processes including addiction and attention.
+Given that the trpc4 gene is expressed in a select population of midbrain dopamine neurons, it has been proposed that it may have an important role in dopamine related processes including addiction and attention.